tektoncd/friends/OpsMx/README.md

 - Continuous Verification Platform helps reduces deployment and production errors, automate deployment rollouts and  automate rollback decisions.
 More at OpsMx.com.

-- OpsMx task in Tekton rollout can integrate with Istio and provide automated verification with laddered/scaled traffic to new deployments to ensure rollout on success and rollback on failure
+- OpsMx task in Tekton rollout can integrate with Istio and provide automated verification with laddered/scaled traffic to new deployments to ensure rollout on success and rollback on failure.

 - OpsMx make sure that OpsMx CD and CV platform works in Tekton environments.